 Storm Damage and Insurance Claims

-Your homeowner’s insurance policy will likely cover weather damage from hail, wind, fire, or snow.
-The claim process can be overwhelming – but a reputable roofing contractor can help you file the claim correctly and get all the coverage you’re entitled to.
+Your homeowner’s insurance policy will likely cover storm damage from hail, wind, fire, or snow.
+The claim process can be overwhelming – but a reputable contractor can help you file the claim correctly and get all the coverage you’re entitled to.

-- Do a Thorough Property Inspection – We don’t recommend getting on your own roof after a storm.
-Have a professional roofing company come out and provide an inspection of the roof.
+Thorough Property Inspection – Have a professional company come out and provide an inspection of the roof.
 Be sure to choose a company that is local and reputable.
 Don’t fall for gimmicks or cold calls offering a free inspection.
-Using a local contractor will ensure that any work done is the highest quality with the best warranties.
+Using a local contractor will ensure that any work done on your property is of the highest quality with the best warranties.

-- Meet with Your Contractor – Once you’ve had your roof inspected, meet with your contractor to discuss their findings, share photos, and discuss your homeowner’s coverage.
+- Meet With Your Contractor – Once you’ve had your roof inspected, meet with your contractors to discuss their findings, share photos, and discuss your homeowner’s coverage.
 If the damage is not as great as you think, filing a claim may not be in your best interest.

 - File Your Insurance Claim – If you opt to file an insurance claim, the insurance company will schedule an adjuster to inspect your roof to approve and process your claim.
-Schedule both the adjuster and the roofing contractor to attend this meeting together.
+Schedule a time where both the adjuster and the roofing contractor can attend this meeting together.

 - Meet With Your Adjuster – The insurance adjusters have a specific checklist they will follow when determining the damage.
 Your roofing contractor should advocate for your repair needs and make sure that the adjuster is aware of all damaged areas to maximize your claim value.